 Immediately after the message is received, it remains in the queue.
-To prevent other receivers from processing the message again, Amazon SQS sets a visibility timeout, a period of time during which Amazon SQS prevents other consuming components from receiving and processing the message.
+To prevent other consumers from processing the message again, Amazon SQS sets a visibility timeout, a period of time during which Amazon SQS prevents other consuming components from receiving and processing the message.

 For standard queues, the visibility timeout isn't a guarantee against receiving a message twice.
 For more information, see At-Least-Once Delivery.

-FIFO queues allow the sender or receiver to attempt multiple retries:
+FIFO queues allow the producer or consumer to attempt multiple retries:

 If the producer detects a failed

 SendMessageaction, it can retry sending as many times as necessary, using the same message deduplication ID.
-Assuming that the sender receives at least one acknowledgement before the deduplication interval expires, multiple retries neither affect the ordering of messages nor introduce duplicates.
+Assuming that the producer receives at least one acknowledgement before the deduplication interval expires, multiple retries neither affect the ordering of messages nor introduce duplicates.

 If the consumer detects a failed

 ReceiveMessageaction, it can retry as many times as necessary, using the same receive request attempt ID.
-Assuming that the receiver receives at least one acknowledgement before the visibility timeout expires, multiple retries do not affect the ordering of messages.
+Assuming that the consumer receives at least one acknowledgement before the visibility timeout expires, multiple retries do not affect the ordering of messages.

 When you receive a message with a message group ID, no more messages for the same message group ID are returned unless you delete the message or it becomes visible.